 Language is a potent tool that forms our perceptions of the world including the female body.
 Just as language constructs complex meanings with words, bodies, too, are constructed; instead of words they are constructed by society through power dynamics.
-In this exhibition the body is activated and takes centre stage, in a way that is not bound by the structures of patriarchal society, a poetic language in which multiple meanings prevail.
-Mother Tongue features a divers range of works across media of painting, sculpture, photography, video, text, textile, performance and sound. inviting viewers to participate n a multi-faceted dialogue that goes beyond spoken or written words, encouraging a new contemplation of the relationship between language and the body.
+In this exhibition, the body is activated and takes centre stage, in a way that is not bound by the structures of patriarchal society; a poetic language in which multiple meanings prevail.
+Mother Tongue features a divers range of works across media of painting, sculpture, photography, video, text, textile, performance and sound.
+Mother Tongue invites viewers to participate in a multi-faceted dialogue that goes beyond spoken or written words, encouraging a new contemplation of the relationship between language and the body.

-Millbank Tower is located beside the River Thames, opposite MI6, with Tate Britain to the right and Palace of Westminster within walking distance to the left.
-The second floor of the Millbank Tower, a Grade 2 listed building designed by Ronald Ward, will be infiltrated with conceptual art from 1 till 5 November 2023.
-The building, which was literally for years the office of the United Nations, the Labour and the Conservative party still appears as a gatekeeper and the mystery space where secret government resolutions were decided.
+Millbank Tower is located beside the River Thames, opposite MI6, with Tate Britain to the right and Westminster within walking distance to the left.
+The second floor of Millbank Tower, a Grade 2 listed building designed by Ronald Ward, will be infiltrated with conceptual art from 1 – 5 November 2023.
+The building, formerly the office of the United Nations, and the Labour and Conservative political parties, still appears as a gatekeeper and mystery space where secret government decisions were made.
 The exhibition will present a site-embedded political space – that formulates a critique on institutional power structures.

 The exhibition “Labour of Love” by Mil Vukovic-Smart, a PhD researcher at Chelsea College of Arts, presents insights from gardening practice undertaken over the last four years at Chiswick House and Gardens, the birthplace of the English Landscape Movement.
-By drawing on history of dance and embodied movement practices it approaches historic gardens as choreographic objects and conceives gardening as a form of choreographic dwelling.
+By drawing on embodied movement practices and the histories of dance, it approaches historic gardens as choreographic objects and conceives gardening as a form of choreographic dwelling.

 On view by appointment only at Millbank Tower, Podium, Studio 18